smritisinha24/MakeMyTrip-Selenium-Scraper/README.md

 # MakeMyTrip-Selenium-Scraper
 A Python-based Selenium scraper for extracting flight details from MakeMyTrip by automating search inputs.

-# MakeMyTrip-Selenium-Scraper

-A Python-based Selenium scraper for extracting flight details from MakeMyTrip by automating search inputs.

 ## Features

 - Automates the search process on MakeMyTrip.